-What does that say about the Republican party, when it endorses a figure who speaks such racial hatred about minorities?
+What does that say about the Republican party, when it endorses a figure who speaks such racial hatred about Hispanics and Muslims?

 If you are bothered by what The Donald says about other human beings, then just look the other way and don’t support him.
 But what happens when the entire Republican party gets behind that same divisive nominee!
 If you are a Muslim or a Hispanic, what does that say about how Republicans feel about you and your mother?

 Last election, right after Romney had his ass handed to him, the very next day the one conviction that the GOP made was to improve their relationship with minorities.
 With the crowning of The Donald, apparently they forgot about this.
 Besides David Duke, The Donald could be the WORST nominee for minorities of the past few decades.